wtsi-ssg/osdataproc/README.md

 *  If your private key has a passphrase, Ansible will not be able to connect to the created instances unless you add your key to ssh-agent.
 To use a passphrase you can type `eval $(ssh-agent)` and `ssh-add`, entering your private key passphrase when prompted.
 Then go on to create your cluster as above.
 *  You can view Ansible logs at osdataproc/state/\<cluster-name\>/ansible-master.log to see the configuration state of your master.
-*  You can check provisioning status of the slave nodes by copying your SSH keys to the master node and SSH'ing to one of the slave nodes using its private IP (found at `osdataproc/terraform/outputs.json`).
-The provisioning status is found at `/var/log/user_data.log`.
+*  You can check provisioning status of the slave nodes by copying your SSH keys to the master node and SSH'ing to one of the slave nodes using its private IP (found at `terraform/outputs.json`).
+The provisioning status is found at `/var/log/user_data.log` on each slave node.
 *  For Sanger users, check [here](https://metrics.internal.sanger.ac.uk/dashboard/db/fce-available-capacity?refresh=5m&orgId=1) for available FCE capacity before creating a cluster.